eliotstock/dro/README.md

         1. `bantime = -1`
     1. `sudo service fail2ban restart`
     1. Check for any banned IPs later with `sudo fail2ban-client status sshd`
+1. Configure git user.
+Cache the personal access token from Github for one week.
+    1. `git config --global user.email "foo@example.com"`
+    1. `git config --global user.name "Your Name"`
+    1. `git config --global credential.helper cache`
+    1. `git config --global credential.helper 'cache --timeout=604800'`
+    1. From inside a repo: `git config pull.rebase false`
+1. Install `nvm`, the Node.js version manager.
+    1. Copy the `curl` script from https://github.com/nvm-sh/nvm and execute it.
+    1. Exit and restart the terminal to get `nvm` onto the path.
+    1. `cd` to this repo and `nvm use` then `nvm install [version]`
+    1. Follow on above.